worldmaking/digm5010/index.md

 *(Paper requirements)*

 We invite paper submissions for original and substantial research, both traditional and non-traditional, that has not been previously published.
-Papers will follow full academic practices, for instance, through an extensive literature review, argumentation, and observations or evaluations of impact.
+Papers will follow full academic practices, through an extensive literature review, argumentation, and observations or evaluations of impact.
 All papers must follow academic standards and will undergo blind peer review based on quality, relevance, originality, and impact.

 (See notes on the [Final Paper submission](#final-paper) for details about formatting.)

 Submissions will be uploaded online.
 We also ask you to add a very short text explaining why your submission is important for the academic and wider community, from raising critical issues to opening perspectives or generating solutions.
 In doing so, we aim to enhance the impact of your cultural contributions.

-Authors will be required to present their papers with a duration of 15 minutes.
+Authors will be required to present their papers with a duration of 10 minutes.

 -----